samcurryokee/Solar-Panel-Optimization-in-Nairobi/README.md

 Here,  we try and predict the potential installable  area based on critical factors such as "Surface Area", "Estimated tilt", and "Estimated building height" .
 We explore the `Random Forest` algorithm and run a `Grid Search` on the same to optimize the model parameters.

-# Deployment
+# Deployment and UI
-`Joblib`: Used to deploy the machine learning algorithm.
+`Joblib`: Used to deploy the machine learning algorithms.
 `Streamlit`: Used to create the interactive data app.

 # Next Steps